 Well that's about all that happened for this week that I can think of.
 Hope you all have a good, happy time whether your in Missouri or not.
 Just remember the adversary seeketh that all might be "'Missouri'-able" like unto himself.
 So be Happy.
 If you ever lose faith then something you can do is study about the atonement.
 On exchanges my district leader Elder Ward counseled me to do that since I've lost a little bit of desire along with me not being able to have my medication for a good week (which is another blessing, because I was praying that the lord would sustain me so i wouldn't have to have withdraw headaches or something.
 I've learned lately that having faith comes easier to some than others.
 It's a little bit harder for me but it is a gift we can all attain.

-” would say to all who wish for more faith, remember this man!
+” I would say to all who wish for more faith, remember this man!
 In moments of fear or doubt or troubling times, hold the ground you have already won, even if that ground is limited.
 In the growth we all have to experience in mortality, the spiritual equivalent of this boy’s affliction or this parent’s desperation is going to come to all of us.
 When those moments come and issues surface, the resolution of which is not immediately forthcoming, hold fast to what you already know and stand strong until additional knowledge comes.
 The size of your faith or the degree of your knowledge is not the issue—it is the integrity you demonstrate toward the faith you do have and the truth you already know.
-Brothers and sisters, this is divine work in process, with themanifestations and blessings of it abounding in every direction, so please don’t hyperventilate if from time to time issues arise that needto be examined, understood, and resolved.
+Brothers and sisters, this is a divine work in process, with themanifestations and blessings of it abounding in every direction, so please don’t hyperventilate if from time to time issues arise that needto be examined, understood, and resolved.
 They do and they will.
 In thisChurch, what we know will always trump what we do not know.
 And remember, in this world, everyone is to walk by faith.

-So be kind regarding human frailty—your own as well as that of those who serve with you in Church led by volunteer, mortal men and women.
+So be kind regarding human frailty—your own as well as that of those who serve with you in a Church led by volunteer, mortal men and women.
 Except in the case of His only perfect Begotten Son, imperfect people are all God has ever had to work with.
 That must be terribly frustrating to Him, but He deals with it.
 So should we.
 And when you see imperfection, remember that the limitation is not in the divinity of the work.
 As one gifted writer has suggested, when the infinite fulness is poured forth, it is not the oil’s fault if there is some loss because finite vessels can’t quite contain it all.10 Those finite vessels include you and me, so be patient and kind and forgiving.

 Last observation: When doubt or difficulty come, do not be afraid to ask for help.
 If we want it as humbly and honestly as this father did, we can get it.
 The scriptures phrase such earnest desire as being of “real intent,” pursued “with full purpose of heart, acting no hypocrisy and no deception before God.”11 I testify that in response to that kind of importuning, God will send help from both sides of the veil to strengthen our belief.

-Now, with the advantage that nearly 60 years give me since was newly believing 14-year-old, declare some things now know. know that God is at all times and in all ways and in all circumstances our loving, forgiving Father in Heaven. know Jesus was His only perfect child, whose life was given lovingly by the will of both the Father and the Son for the redemption of all the rest of us who are not perfect. know He rose from that death to live again, and because He did, you and will also. know that Joseph Smith, who acknowledged that he wasn’t perfect,15 was nevertheless the chosen instrument in God’s hand to restore the everlasting gospel to the earth. also know that in doing so—particularly through translating the Book of Mormon—he has taught me more of God’s love, of Christ’s divinity, and of priesthood power than any other prophet of whom have ever read, known, or heard in life time of seeking. know that President Thomas S. Monson, who moves devotedly and buoyantly toward the 50th anniversary of his ordination as an Apostle, is the rightful successor to that prophetic mantle today.
-We have seen that mantle upon him again in this conference. know that 14 other men whom you sustain as prophets,seers, and revelators sustain him with their hands, their hearts, and their own apostolic keys.
+Now, with the advantage that nearly 60 years give me since I was a newly believing 14-year-old, I declare some things I now know.
+I know that God is at all times and in all ways and in all circumstances our loving, forgiving Father in Heaven.
+I know Jesus was His only perfect child, whose life was given lovingly by the will of both the Father and the Son for the redemption of all the rest of us who are not perfect.
+I know He rose from that death to live again, and because He did, you and I will also.
+I know that Joseph Smith, who acknowledged that he wasn’t perfect,15 was nevertheless the chosen instrument in God’s hand to restore the everlasting gospel to the earth.
+I also know that in doing so—particularly through translating the Book of Mormon—he has taught me more of God’s love, of Christ’s divinity, and of priesthood power than any other prophet of whom I have ever read, known, or heard in a life time of seeking.
+I know that President Thomas S. Monson, who moves devotedly and buoyantly toward the 50th anniversary of his ordination as an Apostle, is the rightful successor to that prophetic mantle today.
+We have seen that mantle upon him again in this conference.
+I know that 14 other men whom you sustain as prophets,seers, and revelators sustain him with their hands, their hearts, and their own apostolic keys.

 I Love the words of Elder Holland.
 I battle back and forth like the young boy trying to figure out if I "only believe" or like Elder Holland "know", and I'm still not sure, but regardless there is something about living the gospel that keeps me hoping and journeying on.